segment-boneyard/s3-dynamo-lambda/Readme.md

     $ make

-The last thing you'll need to do is enable an event notification for your bucket, which haven't been setup for terraform yet.
-You can enable it in the AWS console, following the instructions found [here](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html#SettingBucketNotifications-enable-events).
+You'll also **need to enable an event notification for your bucket** (which hasn't been added to terraform yet).
+You can enable it in the AWS console, [following the instructions in the AWS docs](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html#SettingBucketNotifications-enable-events).

 Finally, you'll want to [add your bucket to the S3 integration for your Segment project](https://segment.com/docs/integrations/amazon-s3/).